 Private equity professionals usually go for investment banking or venture capital since both of these careers (investment banking & venture capital) are providing ample opportunities in Germany.
 But few also go for equity researchEquity ResearchEquity Research refers to the study of a business, i.e., analyzing a company's financials, performing Ratio Analysis, Financial forecasting in Excel (Financial Modeling), & exploring scenarios to make insightful BUY/HOLD/SELL stock investment recommendations.
 Moreover, the Equity Research Analysts discuss their findings & details in the Equity Research Reports. profiles.

 If you want to exit from a private equity career, first be clear why you would like to quit and change your career.
-If you know “why”, you will find out “how” easily.
+Suppose you know “why,” you will find out “how” easily.

-Like the UK and France, Germany is a big deal in the private equity market.
-That’s why many people are getting interested to shift to Germany for better career prospects.
-One thing you need to remember along with preparing hard for private equity career; and that is the German language.
+As the UK and France, Germany is a big deal in the private equity market.
+That’s why many people are getting interested in shifting to Germany for better career prospects.
+One thing you need to remember, along with preparing hard for a private equity career; and that is the German language.
 If you want to make your mark in Germany, better you learn the German language and become fluent enough to read, write, and speak in it.
 If you know German, your job prospects in Germany will drastically increase.

-This has been a guide to Private Equity in Germany, their services offered, recruitment process, their culture, top private equity firms in Germany, salaries and exit opportunities.
+This article has been a guide to Private Equity in Germany, their services offered, the recruitment process, their culture, top private equity firms in Germany, salaries, and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity –